Public Relations Society of America: Services

 PRSA members receive access to a suite of tools that fosters professional development and career growth.
 PRSA is a member of the Universal Accreditation Board (UAB) which hosts an accreditation program called APR (accreditation in public relations) that evaluates a PR professional in four categories: research, planning, implementation and evaluation.
 Accreditation is usually granted to candidates with five to seven years of experience upon completion of written and oral examinations.
 About 20 percent of PRSA's members are accredited.

 PRSA hosts the Anvil Awards, which are issued based on four components: research, planning, execution, and evaluation.
 The Gold Anvil is awarded to individuals.
 The Silver Anvil is awarded for strategy and the Bronze for tactics.
 It also issues awards such as Grand Gold Pick, Rookie of the Year, Lifetime Achievement and PR person of the year.

 PRSA's Public Relations Journal was published from October 1945 to 1995.
 Its original mission statement was "to carry articles that deal with fundamental public relations problems, as they currently press for solution."
 The journal was comparable to a text-heavy academic periodical.
 PRSA currently publishes a monthly newspaper, Strategies & Tactics, targeted to communications professionals.

 PRSA code of ethics

 PRSA publishes a code of ethics that discusses a member's ethical responsibilities to their clients, employers, "the public good," and the industry as a whole.
 The code was modified in 2000 to focus on education rather enforcement, but all members are required to annually agree to follow the code as part of the membership process.
-Additionally, the Board of Directors can decide to ban or revoke membership for individuals who have been "sanctioned by a government agency or convicted in a court of law of an action that fails to comply with the Code."
+Additionally, the Board of Directors can ban or revoke membership for individuals who have been "sanctioned by a government agency or convicted in a court of law of an action that fails to comply with the Code."
 PRSA membership is voluntary, however, so practitioners are not subject to the code unless they elect to join the organization.